NSCoder/Joybox-Documentation/documentation/layer/index.markdown

 The previous example is the correct way of subclassing a Layer, also when inherited it will include all the needed modules to create a basic game.
 You can include the other modules as well using the regular include method.

 #### Tear Up & Tear Down
-The Layer provides two methods that need to be overrided in order to do a proper Game Logic initialization and clean up:
+The Layer provides two methods that need to be overridden in order to do a proper Game Logic initialization and clean up:

 ```ruby
 # Called when the Layer is presented on the screen